Things to Do in Rotorua – Geothermal, Culture & Adventure

 • Location: Central North Island (Lake Rotorua)

-• Known for: Geothermal wonders, Maori culture, family-friendly adventure
+• Known for: Geothermal wonders, Māori culture, family-friendly adventure

-• Best time to visit: Year-round (misty winter pools; long summer evenings)
+• Best time to visit: Year-round (misty winter pools, long summer evenings)

-• Drive times: Auckland ~3 hrs • Taupo ~1 hr • Tauranga ~1 hr
+• Drive times: Auckland ~3 hrs • Taupō ~1 hr • Tauranga ~1 hr

 Best Things to do in Rotorua

-Rotorua Geothermal Attractions: Stunning Natural Wonders Await
+Rotorua Geothermal Attractions: Natural Wonders Up Close

 Plan your Rotorua geothermal adventure today and explore these must-see natural wonders!